thoughtbot/ruby-science/release/ruby-science.md

 ### Example

-Look at this mailer for an example of Long Parameter List.
+Look at this mailer for an example of long parameter list.

 ```ruby
 # app/mailers/mailer.rb